VandalByte/grub-tweaks/README.md

 ## 🧪 [Testing your GRUB themes](https://github.com/VandalByte/grub-tweaks#-topics)

-**[grub2-theme-preview](https://github.com/hartwork/grub2-theme-preview) is a very handy tool to test your new grub theme without having to reboot or create a vm every time you make a change.**
+**The [grub2-theme-preview](https://github.com/hartwork/grub2-theme-preview) is a very handy tool to test your new grub theme without having to reboot or create a vm every time you make a change.**

+> [!NOTE]
-> **🔹 NOTE 🔹** *It takes a theme folder (or just a single picture), creates a temporary bootable image using grub2-mkrescue and launches that image in a virtual machine using KVM/QEMU, all without root privileges.*
+> It takes a theme folder (or just a single picture), creates a temporary bootable image using grub2-mkrescue and launches that image in a virtual machine using KVM/QEMU, all without root privileges.

 **◻️ First, install the prerequisites :**
 ```bash